vivaria/edisonrul.ing/docs/source/cards/belial-marquis-of-darkness.md

-# BELIAL - MARQUIS OF DARKNESS
+# Belial - Marquis Of Darkness

 > ① Your opponent cannot select any monster you control, except "Belial - Marquis of Darkness", as an attack target, or as a target of a Spell or Trap Card.